Patrick0x41/patrick0x41.github.io/_posts/2022-12-04-Apple-Cross-Site-Scripting.md

 ![Reflected-Parameter](/images/reflection.png)

 ![Reflected-Parameter](/images/chrome_6EGCRMWxBi.png)
-i tryed to to use event handler to execute a javascript as a proof of concept unfortunately the web application firewall blocked it
+i tried to to use an event handler to execute a javascript as a proof of concept unfortunately the web application firewall blocked it
 ![Blocked](/images/chrome_s5ryEJ6hXi.png)

 ## Fuzzing the web application firewall